Margaret O'Brien (politician): Political career

 O'Brien was first elected to the Michigan House in 2010 and became active on private property rights, education reform, adoption, and direct access to physical therapy.
-She was twice unanimously elected as associate speaker pro tem and often presided over sessions of the House.
+She was twice unanimously elected as Associate Speaker Pro Tem and often presided over sessions of the House.
+During her time in the house, she worked in a bipartisan manner to sponsor 25 public acts.
+In her farewell speech, she cited her family as her inspiration.
+She also expressed gratitude for the many relationships she formed on both sides of the aisle.

 In 2014, she was elected to represent the 20th district in the Michigan Senate, defeating Democratic nominee Sean McCann and Libertarian nominee Lorence Wenke.
-In the Senate, she was unanimously elected as assistant president pro tem and again frequently presided over sessions.
-She worked on bills to ensure the rights of people with service animals, to provide state IDs to the homeless, to protect victims of domestic violence, to enact safe passing distances for vulnerable roadway users, and to train caregivers of seniors and people with disabilities.
+In the Senate, she was unanimously elected as Assistant President Pro Tem and again frequently presided over sessions.
+She worked on bills to ensure the rights of people with service animals, to provide state IDs to the homeless, to protect victims of domestic violence, to prohibit female genital mutilation, to enact safe passing distances for vulnerable roadway users, and to train caregivers of seniors and people with disabilities.

 O'Brien is known for her work to change Michigan's sexual assault laws in the aftermath of the Larry Nassar scandal, alongside advocates including Rachael Denhollander, Aly Raisman, Amanda Thomashow, Sterling Reithman, and Larissa Boyce.

+During O'Brien's Senate tenure, her community dealt with many tragedies including the Uber shooter, the nation's biggest bicycle accident, the nation's largest winter time vehicle accident (I-94), and the first water system contaminated by PFAS (Parchment).
+While the events made national news, the pain felt by the victims and those in the community was overwhelming.
+By being available to impacted constituents and finding areas where greater protections could be implemented, O'Brien worked to bring state resources to best serve the community.
+Additionally, she sponsored 29 pieces of legislation that became public acts.
+Moreover, MIRS recognized her work by naming her Senator of the Year, the first woman to ever win the award since its inception.

 In 2018, she lost a rematch with McCann.
+During her farewell speech, O'Brien noted the many partnerships she formed during her time in the legislature that worked to improve the lives of Michiganders.
+Additionally she shared the impact her family had upon her own life and how they inspired her.

-In January 2019, she was elected as secretary of the Michigan Senate, only the second woman to have held that post.
+When the Senate convened at its opening 2019 session, O'Brien was elected as secretary of the Michigan Senate, only the second woman to have held that post.